-A two-week supply of your prescriptions or over-the-counter drug that’s a part of your regimen.
+A two-week supply of your prescriptions or over-the-counter drugs that are part of your regimen.
 Make sure to keep medicines in their original containers for easy identification.

 A complete list of all medications you take and when you take them.
 Include any medication allergies.
 Also, list your physician and emergency contact information.
 Keep a copy of your health insurance details in case you need to refill prescriptions.

 Diabetes tag or medical bracelet that indicates that you have type 2 diabetes

 The American Diabetes Association recommends packing a three-day supply, but if you’re evacuating and don’t know when you’ll be back, pack up to two weeks’ worth of supplies.
 Include short-acting as well as long-acting insulin.

 When insulin is kept cool at the recommended temperature of 36° F – 46° F, it will last until its expiration date.
 Unrefrigerated insulin can be stored at a temperature between 59°F-86°F and may be effective up to 28 days.
 Don’t forget to rotate supplies so that your emergency kit does not contain expired products.

 Include four reusable ice packs to keep insulin cool.
 (FRIO makes insulin pouches that cool when submerged in water.)
 Never use insulin that has been frozen.